gazebosim/docs/citadel/install.md

 [Apple Developer Site](https://developer.apple.com/download/more/).
 You will need to sign in to your Apple account and download the Mojave version of Xcode command line tools.
-Command line tools can also be obtained by downloading Xcode from the Apple App Store, but installing the full app may take over an hour.
+Command line tools can also be obtained by downloading Xcode from the Apple App Store (installing the full app may take over an hour).

 This is the end of the MacOS-specific source installation instructions.
 Continue to the section "Building the Ignition Libraries" to complete the installation.